manGoweb/mango-cli/docs/config.md

 ## Tasks

-All fields are array of filepath masks, relative from the mango.json file.
+All fields are array of filepath masks, relative from the mango config file file.

 * `styles` - stylesheets.
 Can be CSS, LESS, SASS, Stylus
 * `scripts` - javascript.
 Files are treated as CommonJS modules which don't leak to global namespace.
 String `DEBUG` is replaced with true/false based on dev/build task.